 If you are the type of person who is in debt and buys everything "on time" then inflation is good news to you.
-As prices rise and the dollar devaluates, you are paying back your debts with dollars that are worth less than the dollars you paid the debts with.
-And the consumer goods you bought with those debts are arguably worth more, so you have less depreciation, for example, on your car.
+As prices rise and the dollar devalues, you are paying back your debts with dollars that are worth less than the dollars you paid the debts with.
+The consumer goods you bought with those debts are arguably worth more, so you have less depreciation, for example, on your car.

 On the other hand, if you are the type of person who saves their money and builds up a nest egg, well, inflation sucks - as it can wipe out your savings in short order.
 Hyperinflation can take you from millionaire to broke, almost overnight.

 The demarcation is clear: People who have a lot vested in the system tend to be more conservative.
 They've been playing the game by one set of rules and don't want the rules changed in the middle of the game, lest it upset their carefully laid plans.

 People who live for the moment and don't invest a lot of time and energy in getting ahead don't mind seeing change, particularly if it bodes well in their favor.

 Of course, the terms "conservative" and "liberal" in this country are so distorted and wound up around emotional issues, that their meaning has skewed considerably.